 For HK - 1) If Card Expiry Date is less than 3 months from current date then it is eligible for extension of Expiry Date else not eligible to extend the expiry date.

-Billing Cycle Validation – After passing through all 8 steps, eOps identifies the eligible card for replacement and extension of expiry date.
+Billing Cycle Validation ( for all applicable countries) – After passing through all 8 steps, eOps identifies the eligible card for replacement and extension of expiry date.
 For such cards, eOps will check the Billing Cycle Date fetched from CCMS.
 If Billing Cycle date is = Current Date then the Replacement will not triggered immediately instead it will be parked for a day.
 The replacement will be auto triggered the next day.
 Such applications will be parked in a backend queue in eOps and will be triggered automatically the next day

 Replacement Trigger - For all cards approved for Replacement

-eops will generate new Card Number by triggering request to CCMS
+eOps will generate new Card Number by triggering request to CCMS

 Refer below the fields to be passed to CCMS with reference to eDMI specification